 Reporting and Correction of Invalid or Out-of-Date Listing Information

 Once a listing has been flagged as potentially inaccurate, the listing is flagged for all users along with the user's suggested correction.
-CognisantMD manually reviews such reports on a daily basis.
-In the event that a listing is managed by a separate HINP, CognisantMD notifies the HINP of these reports so that the HINP may take appropriate action.
-If not, CognisantMD follows the same validation steps as those used by initial listing validation to ensure the new information is accurate.
+OceanMD manually reviews such reports on a daily basis.
+In the event that a listing is managed by a separate HINP, OceanMD notifies the HINP of these reports so that the HINP may take appropriate action.
+If not, OceanMD follows the same validation steps as those used by initial listing validation to ensure the new information is accurate.